 - 9.3.
-The indicator shows that we have not breached the operational and authorised limits to 30 September 2019.
-There has been a minimum level of headroom of £193.977m between actual and authorised level for external debt. - 9.4.
+The indicator shows that we have not breached the operational and authorised limits to 31 December 2019.
+There has been a minimum level of headroom of £193.977m between actual and authorised level for external debt in the period to 31 December 2019. - 9.4.
 Limits on Maturity Structure: By setting limits on the maturity structure of borrowing, the exposure to large concentrations of debt needing to be replaced at the same time in the future at currently unknown rates can be limited.
 This effectively places a limit on exposure to longer term interest rate movement.
 This is shown in Table 8.